Health, Life, Home, Auto, Marine,

 Public medical assistance programs can help parents provide or get insurance for their children.
 This lessens the financial burden on over all family medical expenses.
 Many employers have free or extremely low medical benefits for the individual, it is just the family plans that cost too much for the family.
 Taking the burden off of the parents, they might be able to afford medical coverage for themselves.
 Qualifying single parents and families will apply in person at the local department of human services.
 A worker will ask you to bring verification of identification for you and your children, pay stubs for the past 4-8 weeks or a letter from your employer with your weekly wage, and fill out an application.
 The process does not take too long and you will find out right there if you are eligible or not.

 Depending on what income brackets you are in, you can be eligible for several types of benefits.
-If you are in the lowest income level but still employed, you as well as your children can be eligible for medical assistance.
+If you are in a low income level and employed, you as well as your children can be eligible for medical assistance.
 You would probably have very small co-pay for prescriptions and other medical services but your children will not.
 The next level of care would include only the children with or without co-pays and no benefits for you.
 At the highest level, there will be a larger co-pay for all services, but still only a few dollars per visit.

 For some families who are just slightly over the wage cap, there are series of secondary assistance that will help reduce the cost of your children's medical expenses.
 Most public medical assistance also covers dental, eye exams, and other services recommended by your pediatrician.
 If you are a low-income family, don't think you don't qualify till you try.
 You might be pleasantly surprised and have insurance for your children.
 Many people just didn't know that this program is not just for single parents or those on food stamps.
 This programs to all families who fall in the state guidelines.